Hugs.Company

 Adolescence

-Although they do not always ask for it, adolescents need that safe refuge as much as children.
+Even if they don’t always ask for it, teenagers need that safe refuge as much as children do.

 🧑